 Quitting a job involves submitting a formal resignation, serving a notice period, and completing an offboarding process.
 I have navigated this process across multiple career transitions, and I have found that how you resign shapes your professional reputation for years.
 According to a 2023 LinkedIn Workforce Report, 85% of professionals remain in contact with former colleagues, making a clean exit critical to long-term career success.

-This guide covers every step of how to quit a job professionally, from timing your resignation to handling the exit interview.
+This guide covers every step of how to quit a job professionally — from recognizing the right time to leave, to writing a resignation letter, handling your manager conversation, serving your notice period, and completing your exit interview.

 What Are the Steps to Quit a Job Professionally?